ddbj/www/ddbj-account-e.md

 - [I can not SSH upload my files](/faq/en/scp-e.html)
 - [Access to the ftp-private is blocked by the remote host key identification warning](/faq/en/known-hosts-e.html)

-For instructions on generating public/private key pairs, see [Generating Public and Private Keys](/key-e.html).
+For instructions on generating public/private key pairs, see [Generating public and private keys](/key-e.html).
 For data upload instructions, refer to [Data Upload](/upload-e.html).

 By adding the following configuration to your `~/.ssh/config` file, you can connect with `ssh ddbj`.
 You can also check detailed debug information with `ssh -vvv ddbj`.